Best VPN for Canada (2026)

 • Speed consistency during peak evening hours

-2. Streaming Access Verification
+Streaming Access Verification

-Each VPN was tested for:
+Each VPN was evaluated for:

-• Access to Netflix Canada
+• Reliable access to Netflix Canada

 • Ability to reach U.S. streaming libraries

-• Stability during long playback sessions
+• Stability during extended playback sessions

-• Resistance to mid-session IP blocks
+• Resistance to mid-session IP blocking

-• P2P traffic allowance and transparency
+• Clear P2P allowance and policy transparency

-• Kill switch behavior during tunnel drops
+• Kill switch behaviour during tunnel drops

 • DNS, IPv6, and WebRTC leak protection